cogitogroupltd/helm-chart-boilerplate/README.md

 - Cloud agnostic deployment exposing `HostPort` or `NodePort`

 See [values.yaml](./charts/ingress-nginx/values.yaml) for full list of features

+See `raw-yaml-output` directories for example outputted Kubernetes YAML

 Successfully tested on:
  - AWS EKS using NLB and ALB